-As per the COVID-19 Prevention Plan (CPP), employees who are not fully vaccinated have a right to request a respirator for voluntary use at no cost to the employees and without fear of retaliation.
+As per the COVID-19 Prevention Plan (CPP), employees have a right to request a respirator for voluntary use at no cost to the employees and without fear of retaliation.
 Employees who choose to wear a District issued respirator must sign a Respiratory Protection Program Voluntary Respirator Use Agreement.